anisshadh/matrix-terminal/cline_docs/systemPatterns.md

 ## Architecture Overview
 The system follows a modular architecture with clear separation of concerns:
 - Next.js backend for API handling and routing
-- Playwright for browser automation
+- Playwright for browser automation with ES modules support
 - OpenAI integration for AI-driven interactions
 - Stream processing with robust validation